Learning

 5. Map the notes to your keyboard.
 The piano roll shows note height (pitch) on the vertical axis and time on the horizontal axis.
 Each note corresponds to a key on your piano.
 Practice playing each note as you see it highlighted.

 6. Export to MIDI for deeper study.
-Download the MIDI and import it into a notation app like MuseScore or a learning app like Synthesia for additional visual guidance.
+Download the MIDI and import it into a notation app like MuseScore — see our guide on turning a piano recording into sheet music — or a learning app like Synthesia for additional visual guidance.

 Using the piano roll to read notes